Tafara-N/alx-backend-javascript/0x05-Node_JS_basic/README.md

 Inside the file `full_server/controllers/AppController.js`:

 - Create a class named `AppController`.
 Add a static method named `getHomepage`
-- The method accepts `request` and `response` as argument.
+- The method accepts `request` and `response` as arguments.
 It returns a 200 status and the message `Hello Holberton School!`

 ## 8.3 Write the Students controller